Open-NET-Libraries/Open.Database.Extensions/README.md

 #### `Retrieve()` and `RetrieveAsync()`

 Queues all the data.
-Returns a `QueryResult<Queue<object[]>>` containing the requested data and column mappings.
+Returns a `QueryResult<Queue<object[]>>` containing the requested data and column information.
 The `.AsDequeueingMappedEnumerable()` extension will iteratively convert the results to dictionaries for ease of access.

 #### `AsSourceBlockAsync<T>()`